-A.16.47.A.16.53.
+A.16.47.
 This section should summarize the important results of the safety analysis, including a brief description of the dominant accident sequences.
 Significant conclusions arising from the analyses should be presented.
 The effect of uncertainties in the results should be discussed and evaluated.

-A.16.54.
-For anticipated operational occurances and accident conditions The results of the analyses should be compared with the appropriate acceptance criteria.
-It should be shown that the criteria discussed in paras 2.14-2.18-20 have been met.
-An evaluation of the results should demonstrate for anticipated operational occurrences and design basis accidents that the design is acceptable and should confirm the validity of the operational limits and conditions discussed in Chapter 17 of the safety analysis report.
+A.16.48.
+The results of the analyses should be compared with the appropriate acceptance criteria.
+It should be shown that the criteria discussed in paras 2.14-2.18 have been met.
+An evaluation of the results should demonstrate that the design is acceptable and should confirm the validity of the operational limits and conditions discussed in Chapter 17 of the safety analysis report.